torik42/YaLafi/README.md

 **LanguageTool.**
 On most systems, you have to install the software “manually” (1).
 At least under Arch Linux, you can also use a package manager (2).
+Please note that, for example under Ubuntu,
+`sudo snap install languagetool` will *not* install the components required here.

 1. The LanguageTool zip archive, for example LanguageTool-5.0.zip, can be obtained from the